yuehanwang17mcp/big-data-spring2018/week-10/PSet7_ChoroplethMapping.md

 ![Final Map](./images/final_map.png)

 In this problem set, we'll be building a choropleth map of the percentage of 311 requests made through Twitter by Boston neighborhood.
 The map will also include a legend and an interactive tooltip.
-You should be able to use much of the code from our in-class workshops on choropleth mapping and charts.
+You should be able to use much of the code from our in-class workshops on [choropleth mapping](http://duspviz.mit.edu/d3-workshop/mapping-data-with-d3/) and [barcharts](http://duspviz.mit.edu/d3-workshop/intro-to-d3/) - the latter will be useful when you're producing a tooltip!

 ### Deliverables